 ▶ The Social Distancing Festival: socialdistancingfestival.com

 An online artist community made to celebrate and showcase the work of the many artists around the world who have been affected by COVID-19

 ▶ The Songbird Series

 The Songbird Series connects people through music, offering personalized performances, recorded by musicians from around the world, sent to those who have little access to personal connection in this time of isolation.

 As part of Toronto Arts Foundation’s ongoing research into the importance of the arts in city and community-building, Arts Chats brings together a diverse array of speakers from a variety of disciplines to discuss timely and under-studied issues that affect them, their practice and the impacts of their work.

 ▶ TO Live: Living Rooms Featuring exciting performances by Toronto artists – from the comfort of their living rooms, to yours!

 - The Transformations Project: This is a national project in which live performance companies from across Canada are asking some of their favourite artists to approach the above question in whatever way they see fit.

-Early Music TV is an all-new, high-quality video-on-demand streaming service dedicated to glorious music of the Middle Ages, Renaissance, and Baroque.
+- Early Music TV: high-quality video-on-demand streaming service dedicated to glorious music of the Middle Ages, Renaissance, and Baroque.

 - No Silence on Race is a movement borne out of the necessity for racial equity and inclusivity within Canadian Jewish spaces.
 Dedicated to building a Jewish community reflective of its immense diversity, the movement is committed to advocacy, education, and change.